AnindD/Cognition/README.md

 # Mike and Anindit's Discord Bot
 **Project Summary:** Created a Discord bot geared towards helping students (particularly our age) with their academics and other tasks related to school.
-Features are:
+Features are:\n
-**GENERAL**
+**GENERAL**\n
-!About - Description and biography of the bot
+!About - Description and biography of the bot\n
-!Help - Bot help
+!Help - Bot help\n
 **MATH**
 !Calculator - Mathematical operations
 !Quadratic - Solve quadratic factors based on user input